jeffpar/pcjs.v1/devices/ti57/rom/README.md

 [one possible exception](#rom-from-us-pat-no-4125867), suffered from numerous typos.
-Fortunately, thanks to efforts by [Sean Riddle](http://seanriddle.com/tms1500.html), who in turn relied on imaging work by [John McMaster](http://uvicrec.blogspot.com), a viable copy of an actual TI-57 production ROM was created, by carefully examining an image of the ROM array inside the chip.
+Fortunately, thanks to efforts by [Sean Riddle](http://seanriddle.com/tms1500.html), who in turn relied on imaging work by [John McMaster](http://uvicrec.blogspot.com), a viable copy of an actual TI-57 production ROM was created, by carefully examining a photograph of the ROM array inside the chip.
 That is the ROM I ultimately [used with the PCjs TI-57 Emulator](#ti-57-rom-used-with-pcjs).

 The chip was labelled "TMC1501NC DI 7741".
 Here's what a section of its ROM array looks like:

 ![TI-57 ROM Section](/devices/ti57/images/TI-57-ROM.png)

-Using the entire [ROM Array Image](http://seanriddle.com/ti57rombits.jpg), and using the TI patents for comparison purposes, Sean created the following resources:
+Using the entire [ROM Array Photo](http://seanriddle.com/ti57rombits.jpg), and using the TI patents for comparison purposes, Sean created the following resources:

 - [Raw ROM](ti57raw.bin) (from [siliconpr0n](http://siliconpr0n.org) [photo](http://siliconpr0n.org/archive/doku.php?id=mcmaster:ti:tmc1501nc))
 - [Reordered ROM (Big-endian)](ti57be.bin) (bits in instruction order)
 - [Patent ROM (Big-endian)](ti57patbe.bin) (transcribed from various TI patents)

-Looking at that ROM array image, I counted 215 columns and 128 rows, for a total of 27520 bits.
+Looking at that ROM array photo, I counted 215 columns and 128 rows, for a total of 27520 bits.
 Divide that by 13 and you get 2116 13-bit words -- just enough room for 2K words.

 The TI-57 patents describe the operation of the ROM to some extent: